How to Connect a MIDI Keyboard to Your Phone

 3. If your phone prompts you, confirm the USB connection is set to allow the accessory, then test a key.

-Android MIDI support is more variable than iOS, so stick to apps known to handle external controllers well.
+Android MIDI support is more variable than iOS, which is one of the practical differences covered in our iPhone vs Android comparison for music production, so stick to apps known to handle external controllers well.
 Our overview of making music on Android lists reliable options.

 The power problem (and how to fix it)